MultiCraft/repixture/mods/rp_pathfinder/README.md

 an optimal path between two positions in the world.
 It uses the `A*` search algorithm.

-It has more features than the built-in pathfinder of Minetest, but it is also less performant.
+It has more features than the built-in pathfinder of Luanti, but it is also less performant.
 It was created to aid mobs (creatures, animals, monsters) to walk through their world.